LSS Data Systems

-LSS Data Systems (LSS), was a Minnesota-based medical software and service company that develops products for physicians.
-LSS was founded in 1982, and since then was a partner of Medical Information Technology (MEDITECH), developing physician practice management and ambulatory electronic health record software.
-In 2000 and 2001 MEDITECH invested in LSS and in February 2011, acquired complete ownership.
-LSS became a wholly owned subsidiary of the Massachusetts based company, and announced completion of the merger on January 1, 2014.
+LSS Data Systems (LSS) is a medical software and service company based in Minnesota, United States.
+The company developed products for physicians and was founded in 1982.
+LSS partnered with Medical Information Technology (MEDITECH) in 1982.
+Together, they developed physician practice management and ambulatory electronic health record software.
+In 2000 and 2001, MEDITECH invested in LSS and eventually acquired complete ownership of the company in February 2011.
+After the acquisition, LSS became a wholly owned subsidiary of MEDITECH, a Massachusetts-based company.
+The company later announced the completion of the merger on January 1, 2014.

 History

-"Lake Superior Software" was founded in 1982 in Duluth, Minnesota by Ken Carlson and Stephanie Petersen, to develop and support physician billing and practice management software.
+"Lake Superior Software" was founded in 1982 in Duluth, Minnesota by Ken Carlson and Stephanie Petersen to develop and support physician billing and practice management software.
 The company developed a national clientele, opened an office just outside Minneapolis in the mid-1980s, and changed its name to "LSS Data Systems."
-Beginning in 1990, the company’s physician practice management system was redeveloped and re-written utilizing a newer programming language called MAGIC first developed by MEDITECH.
+Beginning in 1990, the company’s physician practice management system was redeveloped and re-written utilizing the MEDITECH developed programming language MAGIC.

-LSS began development of additional applications in 1996, complementing its practice management system with an ambulatory electronic medical record.
-In 2000, both the practice management product and ambulatory EMR were incorporated into a suite of applications for physician practices co-developed with MEDITECH called the Medical and Practice Management (MPM) Suite.
-In addition to LSS's physician billing and practice management application (PBR) and Electronic Ambulatory Record (EAR), the suite meshes together applications jointly developed with MEDITECH, including scheduling, order management, scanning and a web-based patient portal.
+LSS began development of a client/server system in 1996.
+LSS released patient clinical record software Electronic Ambulatory Record (EAR) in 2000.
+Application suite Medical and Practice Management (MPM) was jointly developed by LSS and MEDITECH and released in 2002.
+The MPM suite consists of LSS's physician billing and practice management application (PBR) and Electronic Ambulatory Record (EAR), the suite meshes together applications jointly developed with MEDITECH, including scheduling, order management, scanning and a web-based patient portal.

 Joanne Wood was appointed as president and COO of LSS Data Systems in February 2011 during the company's acquisition.
 She was also VP of client services at MEDITECH, at that time.

 Products and services

-LSS developed electronic medical software for physician practices associated with or located in communities with hospitals using Meditech health care information systems.
+LSS developed electronic medical software for physician practices associated with or located in communities with hospitals using MEDITECH health care information systems.

 Several LSS products have been certified by the Certification Commission for Healthcare Information Technology (CCHIT).